ionic-team/ionic-site/CONTRIBUTING.md

 The ionic website repo is licensed and managed separately from the ionic repo itself.

-By contributing to the ionic-site repo, you agree to have your contributions licensed under the Apache 2.0 license.
+By contributing to the driftyco/ionic-site repo, you agree to have your contributions licensed under the Apache 2.0 license.
 See the `LICENSE` file for details on this license.

 ## GUIDELINES